All Episodes

 He was at home.

-He was uh he was watching on TV.
+He was watching on TV.

-And then he came back and he went on the air at CNN and he said this.
+And he went on the air at CNN and he said this.

-Let me tell you basically what he was saying was man, look here.
+Let me tell you, basically what he was saying was, man, look here.

 Are you out of your damn mind?

-That's exactly what the tone that's exactly where I thought he was going like.
+That's exactly where I thought he was going.

 Are you crazy to put the question in that form?

-It it was a little out of school.
+You know, it was a little out of school.

 So Don Lemon's at home.